Employee advocacy mistakes and what to do instead

 We discuss this in a short podcast episode:

-And highlight the ways in which an employee advocacy program can benefit them.
+Highlight how an employee advocacy program can benefit employees.

-Remember, the best performing programs are centred around authenticity.
+Remember, the best-performing programs are centred on authenticity.

 And what could be more authentic than employees who share because they want to?